County Bridge Program

 Sir Francis Drake Boulevard Improvements in Point Reyes National Seashore

-The Federal Highway Administration Central Federal Lands Highway Division (CFLHD), in cooperation with Marin County and the National Park Service (NPS), announces the availability for public review and comment of the Environmental Assessment/Initial Study (EA/IS) for Sir Francis Drake Boulevard Road Improvements.
-The EA/IS meets CFLHD's obligations as the lead agency for this project under the National Environmental Policy Act (NEPA) and Marin County's obligations under the California Environmental Quality Act (CEQA).
+The Federal Highway Administration Central Federal Lands Highway Division (CFLHD), in cooperation with Marin County and the National Park Service (NPS), announces the availability for public review and comment of the Supplemental Environmental Assessment/Subsequent Initial Study (SEA/SIS) for Sir Francis Drake Boulevard Road Improvements.
+The SEA/SIS meets CFLHD's obligations as the lead agency for this project under the National Environmental Policy Act (NEPA) and Marin County's obligations under the California Environmental Quality Act (CEQA).

-The Environmental Assessment/Initial Study (EA/IS) with proposed Mitigated Negative Declaration for the Sir Francis Drake Boulevard Improvement Project is available for public review and comment from July 15, 2015 to August 13, 2015.
-PUBLIC COMMENT PERIOD IS NOW CLOSED.
+The Supplemental Environmental Assessment/Subsequent Initial Study (SEA/SIS) with proposed Mitigated Negative Declaration for the Sir Francis Drake Boulevard Improvement Project is available for public review and comment from June 19, 2018 to July 18, 2018.

-The Environmental Assessment with Finding of No Significant Impact and Initial Study with Mitigated Negative Declaration is available here, along with the related Appendices.
+The Subsequent Environmental Assessment with Finding of No Significant Impact and Supplemental Initial Study with Mitigated Negative Declaration is available here.